Are you interested in learning new vocabulary for business English?

 Let’s get down to business!

-It’s time for our business English teachers to teach you some new vocabulary.
+It’s time for our business English teachers to teach you some new business vocabulary.

 You might hear this at the end of a business meeting.
 Actions points are simply things that need to be done, by someone.
 Perhaps by you?

 An increase in the value of a resource, product, or service as the result of a particular process.
 In marketing, added value is something which makes a product more appealing to your customers.

 To describe or draw attention to something for promotion.
 “Let’s advertise our event.”
 (American spelling: advertizing)

 A written list of items or points to be discussed at a meeting.
 “A sales meeting agenda.”
 At General Share holder meetings there is usually a fixed agenda with specific (formal!) vocabulary.

 An agile business means a company can adapt to changing conditions and reinvent itself for continued success.
 Quick, smart and clever.
 This is a term that is growing in popularity.

 An annual general meeting (AGM) is a yearly gathering of a company’s interested shareholders.